oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 ### Example Sequential Program Output

-The output of the sequential program output is:
+The output of the sequential program is:

 ```
 Matrix size 2600